 In the fund financial statements, governmental funds report nonspendable fund balance for amounts that are either not in spendable form or legally or contractually required to be maintained intact.
 Restrictions of fund balance are reported for amounts constrained by legal restrictions from outside parties for use for a specific purpose or externally imposed by outside entities or from enabling legislation adopted by the District.
 Committed fund balance is constrained by formal actions of the District's Board of Park Commissioners, which is considered the District's highest level of decision-making authority.
 Formal action involves ordinances approved by the Board of Park Commissioners.
 Assigned fund balance represents amounts constrained by the District's intent to use them for a specific purpose.
-The authority to assign fund balance has been delegated to the District's fund balance policy.
+The authority to assign fund balance has been delegated to the District's Deputy Director/Director of Administration and Finance through the District's fund balance policy.
 Any residual fund balance in the General Fund, including fund balance targets and any deficit fund balance of any other governmental fund is reported as unassigned.